-You would have to be living under a rock in 2020 to have not noticed that premium membership programs for publishers are all the rage.
-After flirting with all forms of digital advertising, magazine, newsletter and website publishers have concluded that consumers will pay for premium content.
+Premium membership programs for publishers have grown exponentially over the last 22 months.
+After flirting with all forms of digital advertising, magazine, newsletter, and website publishers have concluded that consumers will pay for premium content.
+Throw a pandemic in the mix, and they are even eager to pay for premium content.

-Moving into 2021, we are 100% focused on helping legacy publishers launch premium membership programs that leverage their brand, their content and their customer relationships.
+Moving into 2022, we are 100% focused on helping legacy publishers launch premium membership programs that leverage their brand, their content, and their customer relationships.

-As a 30 year veteran of the publishing industry, I learned long ago that consumer revenue is more predictable and more compatible with the goals of any publishing organization.
+As a four-decade veteran of the publishing industry, I’ve learned that consumer revenue is more predictable and more compatible with the goals of most successful publishing organizations.
 Our content producers revel in producing high-quality accurate content that is completely aligned with reader needs.
 Suffice to say, that advertising revenue has no such alignment.

-If more consumer revenue is what you’re looking for in 2020 and beyond, consider the above examples and how they might be inspirational for your organization in producing one or more premium membership programs that are dedicated to consumer needs.
+If more consumer revenue is what you’re looking for in 2022 and beyond, consider how the success of the 100K digital subscriber club might be inspirational for your organization in producing one or more premium membership programs that are dedicated to consumer needs.